FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 {% include _image.liquid src="/assets/img/advice/mfa/security-ux-spectrum.svg" alt="More secure or easier to use?" figure=false %}

 The hard part is the situations where the answer isn't obvious.
-What are some situations where you should consider requiring multi factor authentication?
+What are some situations where you should consider requiring multi-factor authentication?

 ## When to require multiple factors of authentication